This post contains an overview of GED® class locations and testing sites in the Amarillo region.

 The High School Equivalency Program (HEP) is intended for migrant and seasonal agricultural workers who want to improve their English and academic skills and knowledge.
 It is an education program developed for the specific needs of these migrant workers who are interested in earning their GED diploma.

-It is the intent Amarillo College’s HEP course to support these students in their preparation for the GED exam so they will acquire the GED diploma, the equivalency to a regular high school diploma.
+It is the intent of Amarillo College’s HEP course to support these students in their preparation for the GED exam so they will acquire the GED diploma, the equivalency to a regular high school diploma.
 The GED credential is the ticket for higher education and a ‘must’ for better employment.

 The school has qualified and dedicated teachers who will guide the students towards successful completion of the 4 tests on Science, Math, Social Studies, and Literacy.
 Amarillo College’s HEP program will be providing assistance for placement of its graduates in colleges, universities, vocational institutions, the military, and so on.